 Overview: Delaware Trust

-Asset Protection Trusts, with many of the same features as the typical offshore trust, can now be created in the state of Delaware.
-Delaware has enacted trust legislation which allows individuals to legally shelter assets from potential creditor claims without the cost and complexity usually associated with the offshore structure.
+Asset Protection Trusts, with many of the same features as the typical offshore trust, can be created in the state of Delaware as well as 15 other states.
+Mississippi adopted it’s law in 2014, following the lead of Delaware and Alaska which were the first to enact trust legislation which allows individuals to legally shelter assets from potential creditor claims without the cost and complexity usually associated with the offshore structure.

-The significant benefits available under the Delaware law must be understood in the context of the prevailing U.S. law and the asset protection strategies which are currently available.
+The significant benefits available under the Delaware law (and the other states) must be understood in the context of the prevailing U.S. law and the asset protection strategies which are currently available.

 For at least the last five hundred years, creditor friendly English and American common law and statute have severely restricted the ability of an individual to shield his personal assets from either existing or future creditors.
 Existing and known future creditors are protected by laws against fraudulent transfers.
 Future potential creditors have benefited by laws in every state making most trusts inconvenient or useless as vehicles for safeguarding personal assets.